This PDF is the current document as it appeared on Public Inspection on 09/30/2013 at 08:45 am.

-FDA is authorized by section 1003(d)(2)(D) of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
-393(d)(2)(D)) to conduct educational and public information programs relating to the safety of regulated medical devices and radiation-emitting products.
-FDA must conduct needed research to ensure that such programs have the highest likelihood of being effective.
-Improving communications about medical devices and radiation-emitting products will involve many research methods, including individual indepth interviews, mall-intercept interviews, focus groups, self-administered surveys, gatekeeper reviews, and omnibus telephone surveys.
+FDA is authorized by section 1003(d)(2)(D) of the Federal Food, Drug, and Cosmetic Act (21 U.S.C. § 393(d)(2)(D)) to conduct educational and public information programs relating to the safety of regulated biological products.
+FDA conducts needed research to help ensure that such programs have the highest likelihood of being effective.
+FDA expects that improving communications about biological products will involve many research methods, including individual in-depth interviews, mall-intercept interviews, focus groups, self-administered surveys, gatekeeper reviews, and omnibus telephone surveys.
 The information will be used to explore concepts of interest and assist in the development and modification of communication messages and campaigns to fulfill the Agency's mission to protect the public health.

 The information collected will serve three major purposes.
-First, as formative research it will provide critical knowledge needed about target audiences to develop messages and campaigns about medical device and radiation-emitting product use.
-Knowledge of consumer and health care professional decision making processes will provide the better understanding of target audiences that FDA needs to design effective communication strategies, messages, and labels.
-These communications will aim to improve public understanding of the risks and benefits of using medical devices and radiation-emitting products by providing users with a better context in which to place risk information more completely.
+First, as formative research it will provide critical knowledge needed about target audiences to develop messages and campaigns about biological product use.
+Knowledge of consumer and healthcare professional decision-making processes will provide the better understanding of target audiences that FDA needs to design effective communication strategies, messages, and labels.
+These communications will aim to improve public understanding of the risks and benefits of using biological products by providing users with a better context in which to place risk information more completely.

 Second, as initial testing, it will allow FDA to assess the potential effectiveness of messages and materials in reaching and successfully communicating with their intended audiences.
-Testing messages with a sample of the target audience will allow FDA to refine messages while still in the developmental stage.
+Testing messages with a sample of the target audience will allow FDA to refine messages while still in the Start Printed Page 60288developmental stage.
 Respondents will be asked to give their reaction to the messages in either individual or group settings.